-- Trustees will be required to meet climate change governance requirements which underpin the Taskforce on Climate-related Financial Disclosures ("TCFD") recommendations and to produce and publish (on a publicly available website) a report on how they have done so ("the Report"). - The new requirements will be phased in.
+- The Regulations are largely unchanged following consultation, with the Guidance revised "to provide further clarity and support for trustees when complying with the requirements". - From 1 October 2021, trustees will be required to meet climate change governance requirements which underpin the Taskforce on Climate-related Financial Disclosures ("TCFD") recommendations and to produce and publish (on a publicly available website, accessible free of charge) a report on how they have done so ("the Report"). - The requirements will be phased in.
 Broadly, trustees of occupational pension schemes whose net assets (excluding bulk and individual annuity contracts) ("relevant assets") are £5bn or more at the end of their first scheme year to end on or after 1 March 2020, authorised master trusts and authorised collective money purchase schemes must comply from 1 October 2021 and produce their Report within 7 months of their scheme year end date.
-Schemes with £1 billion or more of assets will be in scope from the following year. - Members will have to be informed via the annual benefit statement (DC schemes) or the annual funding statement (DB schemes) that the Report has been published and where they can locate it. - With the aim of ensuring that trustees will be able to understand the outputs of activities such as scenario analysis and calculating emissions-based metrics, and to incorporate them into their new climate change risk management processes, an addition is made to the TKU requirements for trustees of schemes which are in scope.
+Schemes with £1 billion or more of assets will be in scope from the following year. - Members will have to be informed via the annual benefit statement (DC schemes) or the annual funding statement (DB schemes) that the Report has been published and where they can locate it. - To ensure that trustees will be able to understand the outputs of activities such as scenario analysis and calculating emissions-based metrics, and to incorporate them into their new climate change risk management processes, trustees of schemes which are in scope must have the appropriate degree of knowledge and understanding.